pshchelo/edgetension/doc/edgetension-doc.rst

 Pore Tension Calculation
 ========================
+:Info: http:/sites.google.com/shchelokovskyy
+:Author: Pavlo Shchelokovskyy <shchelokovskyy@gmail.com>
+:Description: use Docutils or http://rst2a.com to convert to HTML, PDF or other formats.

 What's this about
 -----------------

 The initial procedure for calculating vesicle pore edge tension from electroporation images was written by Thomas Portet while his stay in Max-Planck-Institute of Colloids and Inerfaces between April and June 2009.
+Some parts of this document are heavily based on the document "howto.pdf" written by him as a documentation for his project.

 Initial procedure uses a mix of ImageJ and MATLAB to do the job.
 While the first one being FLOSS is acceptable, MATLAB is an expensive